+There are also long-term financial perks to attending school in Oklahoma.
 To give residents a greater chance of future job security, the state created Oklahoma’s Promise The program gives students in grades eight through ten the opportunity to earn college tuition through personal achievements and high standards of conduct.
 The student’s family must earn no more than $50,000 per year, and only Oklahoma residents may apply.
-Because the Promise equates to a cash scholarship, it supplements or replaces other forms of financial aid so that the total aid package never exceeds 100 percent of need.

 What are the best online colleges in Oklahoma?

-Calculations that determined the top fifteen online colleges blended up-to-date statistics with performance metrics including student retention, financial aid packages, job placement, diversity, and investments in research.
+The results are in!
+Here at College Choice, we’ve boiled down the top 15 online colleges in Oklahoma.
+These calculations blended up-to-date statistics with performance metrics including student retention, financial aid packages, job placement, diversity, and investments in research.
+Our statistics come with the help of the fantastics resources at U.S. News & World Report, Payscale.com, and the Bureau of Labor and Statistics.

 Oral Roberts University